COVID-19 pandemic in Israel: Palestine

 On 11 March, Israel delivered 20 tons of disinfectant to the West Bank.

 On 17 March, the Defense Ministry tightened restrictions on Palestinian workers, limiting entry to those working in essential sectors, and requiring that they remain in Israel instead of commuting.
 Also, Israel and the Palestinian Authority set up a joint operations room to coordinate their response to the virus.

 On 25 March, the Palestinian National Authority urged all Palestinians working in Israel to return to the West Bank.
 All those returning were requested to self-isolate.

-On 19 May, an unmarked Etihad Airways plane marked the first direct flight between the United Arab Emirates and Israel.
-Its goal was to deliver supplies to the West Bank.
-The aid was rejected by the West Bank, so it was delivered to Gaza instead.

 On 18 October, former chief negotiator Saeb Erekat was transferred to Hadassah Medical Center for treatment for COVID-19.
 Erekat had undergone a lung transplant in 2017.
 Erekat died of COVID-19 on 10 November.

 On 4 January 2021, Minister of Health Yuli Edelstein secretly approved the transfer of 200 vaccine doses to the Palestinian Authority as a humanitarian gesture.

 On 29 January 2021, it was reported in several Israeli news sources that Israel is planning to give the Palestinian Authority a batch of vaccine doses for 1000 Palestinian medical workers.
 The Palestinian Authority also asked Israel to help coordinate the transfer of Palestinian ordered vaccine shipments to the West Bank.

 Israel transferred 2000 vaccine doses for Palestinian health workers on 1 February 2021.
 This is the first batch of a reported 5000 doses scheduled to be transferred.

 On 20 February 2021, Palestinian officials reported that Israel had agreed to vaccinate 100,000 Palestinians who regularly enter Israel.

 On 28 February 2021, Israel confirmed that it would vaccinate 120,000 Palestinian workers.
 Vaccinations of Palestinian workers began on 8 March 2021.

 On 18 June 2021, Israel announced that it would supply at least 1 million Pfizer vaccinations to the Palestinian Authority in exchange for an equal amount of vaccinations that were to be delivered to the Palestinian Authority later in the year.
 The deal was scrapped by the Palestinian Authority due to the expiry date on the delivered vaccines, which was earlier than the date agreed upon.
 After the Palestinian cancellation of the trade deal South Korea accepted these now available near-expiration vaccine doses in exchange for supplying the same number of future vaccine doses when they are available to Korea in the September timeframe.